pbondoer/42-fillit/README.md

 GitHub :)!

-Also, yes, I am aware this isn't the fastest there is, but it will validate the project just fine, so I'm not going to bother for now.
-I'll try some other time.
+Also, yes, I am aware this isn't the fastest there is, but it will validate the project just fine, so ~~I'm not going to bother for now.
+I'll try some other time.~~ Actually, I finally got around to trying :)!

 Good luck, and thanks for all the fish!